 In fact, in 2016 the Drug Enforcement Administration announced it was temporarily adding kratom to the list of Schedule 1 substances, right alongside drugs like heroin, LSD and cocaine.
 It’s since been removed from that list, but is now officially classified as a “drug of concern.”

-Kratom supporters argue that those deaths were unlikely to have been cause by kratom alone—and were probably the result of kratom being consumed with a more dangerous substance.
+Supporters of Kratom argue that those deaths were unlikely to have been cause by kratom alone—and were probably the result of kratom being consumed with a more dangerous substance.
 Kratom will never get the therapeutic credit it deserves, they claim, because there’s no money in it for big pharma.

 What’s the truth?
 Almost everyone would agree that kratom is far safer than heroin or painkillers.
 But that doesn’t mean it’s truly safe—or good for you.